 One-minute test:

-Open Safari and load a webpage; if it loads, reopen Find My and check location.
+Open Safari and load a webpage.
+If it loads, reopen Find My and check the location.

-5. Restart device and check for iOS updates
+Fix 5.
+Restart the device and check for iOS updates

-A simple restart clears temporary glitches.
-Make sure you install the latest iOS to fix known bugs like Find My iPhone not working.
+A simple restart clears temporary glitches, and installing the latest iOS fixes known bugs that break Find My iPhone.

 One-minute test:

-Restart the iPhone, then ask a family member to view your device location in the Find My app or check iCloud.com.
+Restart the iPhone, then ask a family member to view your device location in the Find My app or at iCloud.com.

-If you still wonder why is Find My iPhone not working after these checks, move on to the advanced troubleshooting steps below.
+If you still wonder why Find My iPhone is not working after these checks, move on to the advanced fixes below.

-Advanced Troubleshooting on Find My iPhone Not Working
+Advanced Troubleshooting on Find My iPhone Not Working: 5 Deeper Fixes

-If the quick checks didn’t solve it and you’re still asking why is my Find My not working, these advanced steps dig deeper.
-Follow carefully, some involve risks like data loss or resetting settings.
+If the quick checks didn't solve it, these advanced fixes dig deeper.
+Follow them carefully — some carry risks like data loss or a settings reset.

 Go to Settings → General → Transfer or Reset iPhone → Reset → Reset Location & Privacy.
-This step resets all app location permissions back to default.
+This resets every app's location permissions back to default.

 Impact: You'll need to re-grant location permissions to apps when prompted.

-Time / Risk: 2 minutes; no data loss beyond permissions reset.
+Time / Risk: 2 minutes; no data loss beyond the permissions reset.

 Sign out of iCloud in Settings → [your name] → Sign Out, then sign back in.
-This refreshes iCloud’s sync with Find My.
-Always check that Activation Lock is enabled (tied to your Apple ID) so the device remains protected.
-Two-factor authentication (2FA) should also be active to secure re-sign in.
+This refreshes iCloud's sync with Find My.
+Confirm Activation Lock is enabled (tied to your Apple ID) so the device stays protected, and keep two-factor authentication (2FA) active to secure the re-sign-in.

 When to use: If your device doesn't appear in Find My even though it's online.

-Impact: Temporary removal of synced data like iCloud Photos until re-login.
+Impact: Temporary removal of synced data like iCloud Photos until you re-login.

-Time / Risk: 5–10 minutes; may require Apple ID password and re-sync of iCloud data.
+Time / Risk: 5–10 minutes; may require your Apple ID password and a re-sync of iCloud data.

-There's a small chance that Find My iPhone not working is due to network connection error.
+There's a small chance that Find My iPhone not working comes down to a network error.
 Go to Settings → General → Transfer or Reset iPhone → Reset → Reset Network Settings.
 This wipes saved Wi-Fi networks, VPNs, and APNs, forcing the device to reconnect cleanly.

-When to use: If Find My isn’t updating location and you suspect Wi-Fi or cellular issues.
+When to use: If Find My isn't updating location and you suspect a Wi-Fi or cellular issue.

 Impact: Saved Wi-Fi passwords and VPN configurations are erased — back them up first.